Where Should I throw Plyo Balls?

 The basic design is an outer wooden frame, supported internally by vertical studs with a plywood face with horse-stall mats bolted on.

-Specifically, the wall is built with 12x12 square pieces that are screwed them together to create the larger structure.
+Specifically, the wall is built with 12x12 square pieces that are then screwed together to create the larger structure.
 We used 2x10x12 as the vertical boards within wall for reinforcement.
 For sounds deadening (we have neighbors), we used regular wall insulation and covered the back of the wall with sound board.
 The face of the wall is 1 1/8" plywood and 3/4" horse stall mats.
 Additionally, you will need a lot of 3" screws and washers.

 Will also need to anchor the wall to the ground for safety, we used a concrete drill and lag bolts to secure the wall to the ground with multiple angled 2x6 pieces coming out of the back to secure it.